pacoccino/ai-mask/README.md

 Thanks to some [amazing](https://github.com/mlc-ai/web-llm) [libraries](https://github.com/xenova/transformers.js), running **machine learning** models **in the browser** has become ridiculously easy, accelerated with **WASM** and **WebGPU**.
 This means they'll work and run nearly at **full-performance** on virtually **any device**, hardware and operating system.

-**But** SOTA web inference libraries store models in the browser cache, which is per-domain.
+**But** State-of-the-art web inference libraries store models in the browser cache, which have been, for security reason, [domain partitionned](https://developer.chrome.com/blog/http-cache-partitioning).
 This means that if multiple web apps use the same models, it needs to be downloaded once per domain, which can use a **lot of disk space**.

 With this extension, the models are **cached only once** and served to the websites conveniently though an **unified SDK**.